nadeen-maree/War-Card-Game-ios/README.md

 ## Resetting Data

 If you wish to start a new game or reset the app's data, you can do so by pressing the "Back" button in the popup screen.
-This will take you back to the main menu (ViewController class), and all data collected during the game will be reset.
+This will take you back to the main menu, and all data collected during the game will be reset.

 Enjoy playing the War Card Game app!
 If you encounter any issues or have suggestions for improvement, please feel free to open an issue on the GitHub repository.
 Happy gaming!